yidarvin/wedding/README.md

 ## Embedding the QR Codes

-We generate the QR codes for the thiss with [this website](http://zxing.appspot.com/generator/).
+We generate the QR codes for the sites with [this website](http://zxing.appspot.com/generator/).
 It's simple enough and should work well.

 Once generated, we will combine the QR code images: